-The process in which designs or graphics are placed onto a T-shirt can drastically affect its look, from both an aesthetic and quality standpoint.
+The process in which designs or graphics are placed onto a graphic t-shirt can drastically affect its look, from both an aesthetic and quality standpoint.
 The methods listed below indicate which processes are better for which types of design and graphics.

 WATER-BASED SCREEN PRINTING